-- VR Counselors will conduct at least two employer meetings per month to connect with businesses in their area and be aware of opportunities for their consumers. - DSB's Outreach Coordinator will attend events across the state to inform consumers and their communities about the services DSB will offer by 1) attending at least 3 events each month 2) attending events in every region of the state each quarter. - DSB's Business Engagement Coordinator will participate in Job Fairs, Business Expos, and Chamber of Commerce Events to make connections with employers that lead to employment opportunities for consumers.
-This will include 1) maintaining membership with the State Chamber of Commerce 2) maintaining memberships with local Chambers of Commerce 3) connecting with at least 5 employers each month to discuss possible job openings and opportunities.
+1.VR Counselors will conduct at least two employer meetings per month to connect with businesses in their area and be aware of opportunities for their consumers.

-Goal 2: DSB will increase the number of Rehabilitated Closures for the agency working toward a target of 200 Rehabilitated Closures per program year.

-- VR counselors will work to place consumers in careers that meet their goals by 1) moving consumers who are ready to look for work into Job Ready Status in AWARE to allow for support in Job Placement Activities 2) providing the Business Engagement Coordinator with a list of consumers and their skills who are Job Ready to allow for assistance in Job Placement. - DSB will work with the Office of Skills Development to improve referrals to

-- Apprenticeships, including working to build upon the Apprenticeship Pilot that began in PY2022. - DSB's Business Engagement Coordinator will cultivate list of jobs and related skills available in each region, updated quarterly.

-Goal 3: DSB will increase the availability of Pre-ETS services and opportunities for Students with a Disability.

-- DSB will continue to partner with Children and Youth with Sensory Impairments (CAYSI) to identify students who will benefit from Pre-ETS. - DSB will offer the annual Jump Start Camp both virtually and in person for students to gain valuable Work-Based Learning Experiences. - DSB will work with partners and resources to continue to identify additional service opportunities and programs for Students, such as the College Experience Camp to increase opportunities. - DSB's Transition Manager will meet quarterly with the state Educational Services for the Visually Impaired (ESVI) and Arkansas School for the Blind and Visually Impaired (ASBVI) Io identify students, opportunities, and needs for Pre-ETS services.
+- 2. DSB's Outreach Coordinator will attend events across the state to inform consumers and their communities about the services DSB will offer by 1) attending at least 3 events each month 2) attending events in every region of the state each quarter. - 3.
+DSB's Business Engagement Coordinator will participate in Job Fairs, Business Expos, and Chamber of Commerce Events to make connections with employers that lead to employment opportunities for consumers.
+This will include 1) maintaining membership with the State Chamber of Commerce 2) maintaining memberships with local Chambers of Commerce 3) connecting with at least 5 employers each month to discuss possible job openings and opportunities. - Goal 2: Reducing the number of eligible consumers who exit without employment, and increasing the number of successful closures will aid DSB in achieving the performance metrics.
+Therefore, DSB will increase the number of Rehabilitated Closures for the agency working toward a target of 200 Rehabilitated Closures per program year. - 1.
+VR counselors will work to place consumers in careers that meet their goals by 1) moving consumers who are ready to look for work into Job Ready Status in AWARE to allow for support in Job Placement Activities 2) providing the Business Engagement Coordinator with a list of consumers and their skills who are Job Ready to allow for assistance in Job Placement. - 2.
+DSB will work with the Office of Skills Development to improve referrals to Apprenticeships, including working to build upon the Apprenticeship Pilot that began in PY2022. - 3.
+DSB's Business Engagement Coordinator will cultivate list of jobs and related skills available in each region, updated quarterly. - Goal 3: DSB will increase the availability of Pre-ETS services and opportunities for Students with a Disability. - 1.
+DSB will continue to partner with Children and Youth with Sensory Impairments (CAYSI) to identify students who will benefit from Pre-ETS. - 2.
+DSB will offer the annual Jump Start Camp both virtually and in person for students to gain valuable Work-Based Learning Experiences. - 3.
+DSB will work with partners and resources to continue to identify additional service opportunities and programs for Students, such as the College Experience Camp to increase opportunities. - 4.
+DSB's Transition Manager will meet quarterly with the state Educational Services for the Visually Impaired (ESVI) and Arkansas School for the Blind and Visually Impaired (ASBVI) to identify students, opportunities, and needs for Pre-ETS services.